Come Fly with Me

 Tupuxuara leonardii

-icon of an image Tupuxuara leonardii by ДиБгд is licensed under CC BY-SA 3.0.
+Tupuxuara leonardii by ДиБгд is licensed under CC BY-SA 3.0.

 Illustration of two Sinopterus pterosaurs near a lake with one clinging to a tree and the other in flight, both with large crests, in a prehistoric landscape with a volcano erupting in the background